is-project-4th-year/personal-portfolio-nmsby/Assignment.md

 ## 3. Learnings from the Git Crash Program

-List at least **four key concepts or skills** you learned during the Git crash course.
-For each one, write a brief explanation of how it helped you manage your portfolio project more effectively.
+Write about **4 things** you expected to learn during the Git crash course (yes, we all came in with some big hopes 😅).
+For each one, mention:

+What you thought it would be like **(Expectation 👀)**

+What you actually learned **(Reality 😅)**

+And how it helped with your personal portfolio project 💻

+make it honest—and if it surprised you, even better!

 Example format:

-- **Branching**: Helped me separate features and prevent conflicts when working on different sections of the site.
-- _(Continue with other concepts…)_
+**🧠 What I Thought I'd Learn vs What I Actually Learned** **1.
+Concept: Branching**

+`Expectation 👀` : I thought branching was just for developers working on big apps—nothing I’d need for a small project.

+`Reality 😅`: Turns out even solo devs need branches!
+It helped me avoid breaking my main code while testing new designs.

+`Impact 💡`: I created a feature branch for my "About Me" section and merged it smoothly into the main branch after testing.
+Super useful!

 ## 4. Screenshots of Key GitHub Features